 - First, the Easy Digital Downloads plugin must be installed

 - Install the EDDiStamper PDF plugin folder (‘eddistamper-pdf’) in your /wp-content/plugins/ folder and activate, or upload the EDDiStamper ZIP file to the built-in Wordpress “Add Plugin” feature.

 - Purchase your SetaPDF-Stamper license and download the Seta software package.

 - Unzip the SetaPDF-Stamper software package and install the /SetaPDF folder inside your /wp-content/uploads/eddistamper folder.
+The Autoload.php file should be right inside the SetaPDF folder along with several other files and folders.
+Check to make sure.
 Alternatively you can include* SetaPDF-Stamper autoloader anywhere in your WP installation (optimally using the ‘plugins_loaded’ hook with a priority lower than 99), and that will also work.

 Please also review the notes on the EDDiStamper general settings page, as they reveal a lot of tips and background for each setting.